-After one of the best syrup making seasons on record, we're gearing up for another spring of making that sweet maple syrup.
+After a short but average syrup making season in 2014, we're gearing up for another spring of making that sweet maple syrup.
 Continue to check back regularly to see weather updates for our area, as

 well as regular updates on how our sap run is progressing.

 Short and long term weather forecasts are one of a syrup producer's best tools to help them prepare for a sap run.
 Cold nights below freezing with daytime temps above freezing will always get that sap moving.
 In addition, a falling barometric pressure that accompanies an approaching storm will also increase the local sap run.

 These are strictly observations on what's happening in our area and generalizations on what we THINK will happen.
 Please note that every area is different and should therefore be tapped accordingly.

 The sap runs over the past few days have been wonderful.
 We have about a half a crop now and the forecast looks promising for more to come.

 The sap is still flowing and it seems to be getting better every day.
 Sunday afternoon was one of the best flows I have seen in quite some time, but it was short-lived.
 This week's weather forecast still looks perfect, so keep on cooking.